TheRyanMiller/crypto-bot/README.md

 ## Security
 Please use at your own risk, and never share your API keys.
-- Crypto-bot utilizes JSON Web Token (JWT) to secure interactions between the application front-end and back-end services.
+- Crypto-bot utilizes JSON Web Tokens (JWT) to secure all API interactions.
-- Coinbase Pro API keys are stored encrypted (AES-256-CBC) in the MongoDB database and never exposed back to user/front-end.
+- Coinbase Pro API keys are stored encrypted (AES-256-CBC) and never exposed.
-- User sessions expire every 60 minutes (based on JWT / Access Token expiration)
+- User sessions expire every 60 minutes (token expiration)

 <br />